rails/rails/guides/source/testing.md

 1 runs, 4 assertions, 1 failures, 0 errors, 0 skips
 ```

-Let's implement the flash message now in our controller.
-Our `:create` action
+Now implement the flash message in the controller.
+The `:create` action
-should now look like this:
+should look like this:

 ```ruby
 def create